-It takes an army of volunteers to put this race on but it is a great place for today’s mushers to run their dogs and remember what the dogs and soldiers did for all of us in this remote part of Montana.
+It takes an army of volunteers to put this race on, but it is a great place for today’s mushers to run their dogs and remember what the dogs and soldiers did for all of us.

-Today, Race to the Sky is 32 years old.

-Each February the volunteers organize a 300 mile sled dog race which has become the premier winter event in Montana.
-Race to the Sky is a Montana tradition and its supporters, volunteers and sponsors have been there race since its birth.
+Today, Race to the Sky is 34 years old, and a Montana tradition.
+It’s supporters, volunteers and sponsors have been there since its birth.
 It is the volunteers who make the race happen each February and without them, it wouldn’t take place.